LMauricius/mgf-syntax/MGF_Spec.md

 - `\temp<Name>`
     - In a value-group context: Makes a temporary field `Name` in the group.
 The temporary field will exist inside the group, but won't be part of the parent value context.
     - All references to the field `Name` in this group context will be of this temporary field
+- `\multistep<Step->Step>`
+    - In a matching context: matches each `Step`, and uses each `Step`'s value as a list of inputs to build a matching context for the next `Step`.
+The first `Step`'s matching context is the same as the surrounding one, while each next `Step` has its own one
+    - In a value context: expands into the value of the last `Step`, after evaluating all the others
+    - Example: `\multistep<TokenStream->PreprocessedTokenStream->ParserTree>`
+- `\set(First)\to(Last)`
+    - In a matching context with string inputs: matches all characters between `First` and `Last`
+- `wildchar`: Wild character
+    - Matches any single input

+String matching `standard_` scopes:
+- `standard_unicode_characters_`: Contains all single-character identifiers matching unicode characters in a textual input stream
+    - Examples: `'"' a b c '"' ' ' '[' 1 2 3 ']' `
+- `standard_unicode_categories_short_`: Contains all two-character shorthands for matching characters of unicode categories
+    - Each identifier consists of one uppercase and one lowercase letter.
+'Letter, uppercase' is written as `Lu`
+    - Examples: `Name = Lu \repeat{1+}Ll`